abapGit/docs.abapgit.org/docs/ref-exits.md

 ### DETERMINE_TRANSPORT_REQUEST

+Set a transport request per repository.
+If set, no transport request popup appears and the transport is used for pull/delete (see [#5916](https://github.com/abapGit/abapGit/pull/5916)).

 ### GET_CI_TESTS

+Add your own repositories to run a complete CI cycle (clone, pull, check, delete) when executing unit tests for object serializer classes (see [#3993](https://github.com/abapGit/abapGit/pull/3993)).

 ### GET_SSL_ID

-Possibility to change the default `ANONYM` ssl id to something system specific.
+Possibility to change the default `ANONYM` SSL ID to something system specific.

 ### HTTP_CLIENT